rezashams/hotel-app-gui/README.md

 # hotel-app-gui
-this app is used for  a gui for  hotel app.
+this app is used for  a web for  hotel app.